Isaiah 61 - Outline of Isaiah (Book Notes menu page)

 • that they might be called trees of righteousness, the planting of the LORD,

-God's people, alive and fruitful in His righteousness and beauty, will live for the glory of the One who planted them in the place of blessing.
+In that day, God's people, the Israelite nation which was previously mourning in Zion (Jerusalem, v.3), will be alive, joyful and fruitful in the Messiah's righteousness and beauty, and will live for the glory of the One who planted them in the place of blessing.

 4. And they shall build the old wastes,